AWARE OF SILENT KILLER DISEASES LIKE HEPATITIS ‘A, B, C’

 Who Is at Risk for Hepatitis C?

-It only has one exposure to hepatitis C to get chronically infected, so people who have injected illegal drugs even one time or many years before could have chronic hepatitis C, and not knowing it since there are often no symptoms.
-People with blood transfusions prior to 1992 - when they began testing blood for transfusion for hepatitis C - also may have become chronically infected.
+It only has one exposure to type C to get chronically infected, so people who have injected illegal drugs even one time or many years before could have chronic type C, and not knowing it since there are often no symptoms.
+People with blood transfusions prior to 1992 - when they began testing blood for transfusion for type C - also may have become chronically infected.

 How Is Hepatitis Diagnosed?